REAPER v2.1

 - Network mapping — discover adjacent hosts and subnets from pivot position

 Persistence installation across Linux and Windows with stealth ratings.
-Install, verify, and remove persistence mechanisms.
+Install, verify, and remove mechanisms.
 Every method rated for detection risk.

 - 10 Linux methods — crontab, systemd service, .bashrc/.profile, init.d, at job, SSH authorized_keys, LD_PRELOAD, udev rules, XDG autostart, PAM backdoor